Tips and tricks Best practice guides, FAQ & more

 This last point - integrating Salesforce with other business applications – is where many businesses experience substantial gain from an automation tool, particularly large organizations who have a complex web of systems that are otherwise difficult to integrate.

 By automating these tasks, sales reps and other business users can spend less time on manual work, and the number of errors can be reduced.
 This gives them more time to focus on what matters most to the business: Building strong customer relationships and making more deals.

 As many businesses come to rely on Salesforce integrations to run their business critical processes, they also need to test these integrations to verify that everything works as it should.
 This is called test automation, but is sometimes confused with RPA.

-Test automation and RPA provide many of the same benefits, such as increased productivity and reduced risk, but while test automation is specific to the IT and development department, RPA can be used across departments for an array of purposes.
+Test automation and RPA provide many of the same benefits, such as increased productivity and reduced risk, but while RPA is about performing processes, test automation is about verifying processes.